-The musculoskeletal and orthopaedic rehabilitation program is specifically designed to enhance your recovery and assist you in regaining independence.
-This program can utilized after an orthopaedic injury or condition, severe trauma due to an accident, or surgery such as hip and knee replacements.
+The musculoskeletal Service and orthopedic rehabilitation program is specifically designed to enhance your recovery and assist you in regaining independence.
+This program can utilized after an orthopedic injury or condition, severe trauma due to an accident, or surgery such as hip and knee replacements.

-What can be treated with an Orthopaedic and Musculoskeletal Program?
+What can be treated with an Orthopedic and Musculoskeletal Program?

 Below is a small list of what can be treated via the program (please note this is not a full list)

 - Back injuries

 - Sleep dysfunction

 - Soft tissue injuries